platformx-peakwork/accommodation-api-client-example/Readme.md

 To learn more about protocol buffers, including how to install protoc with the gRPC plugin in your chosen language, see the Links section.

-The example implementation connected to the Accommodation API via Java gRPC service stubs generated from the Protobuf API definition.
-For the generation of a Java gRPC client classes, the implementation uses Protobuf Maven Plugin, see the Links section.
+For the generation of a Java gRPC client classes, actual implementation uses Protobuf Maven Plugin, see the Links section.